-Favorite tees seem to just acquire little dark spots and blemishes overtime.
+Favorite shirts seem to just acquire little dark spots and blemishes over time.
 I had luck lifting these stains out by soaking the shirts in a kitchen bowl with vinegar and cold water.

 Use about a half a cup vinegar and fill the bowl with cold water.
 Cold water lifts stains better than hot water.
 Soak t-shirts for about 30 minutes and wash normally in cold water.

 Removing stains from white shirts is straightforward, but I had to experiment a bit removing armpit stains from colored clothing.
 Vinegar brought out the little blemishes, but it only put a dent in the armpit stains so I broke out the baking soda and dish soap.